Péter Erdő: Cardinal Mindszenty

 Erdő requested that the Hungarian Chief Prosecutor's Office legally, morally, and politically rehabilitate Cardinal József Mindszenty, his predecessor, who fought Hungary's Communist regime and was arrested by the country's Stalinist dictatorship, after which he sought refuge in the American embassy in Budapest.
 The Chief Prosecutor's Office ultimately rehabilitated Mindszenty in 2012 thanks to Erdő's intervention.
 In 2006, he sent a letter of gratitude to U.S. President George W. Bush on the 50th anniversary of Cardinal Mindszenty's forced arrest because of the political support that Americans had given to Mindszenty at the time.

 Divorced and remarried Catholics

 During a Vatican press conference in October 2014, Erdő expressed opposition to the idea of allowing divorced and remarried Catholics to receive Holy Communion.

 Migrants

 During the 2015 European migrant crisis, Erdő said that taking in refugees would amount to human trafficking.

+After Pope Francis gave a clear direction, he changed his views: "We are ready and happy to follow your call to welcome and assist refugees.
+His words are a great encouragement and support for the work we have started.
+We thank you for leading us on the way of the Gospel and for pointing us in the right direction."

+Later, in front of members of the Orban government, he said:

+"I see efforts to turn religions against each other.
+There are many similarities between Christianity and Islam.
+Much more than we think.
+Diversity is good.
+It is good for plants and it is good for humans.
+And Hungary has long been an inclusive community."

 Romani people

-Erdő has written about the special socio-economic conditions of the Romani people and has openly wondered on the correct way to evangelize them.
+Erdő has written about the special socio-economic conditions of the Romani people and has openly wondered about the correct way to evangelize them.

 Church in Hungary

 Erdő has focused on Hungary's need to restore its faith and hope, while celebrating Midnight Mass at St. Stephen's Basilica in Budapest, to mark the Christmas holiday.
+He has signaled some disagreement with the Orban government on other issues, supporting the separation of church and state.

+Canon Law

+In his 1989 monograph, Ministerium, munus et officium in Codice Iuris canonici, he argued that the three Latin terms, ministerium, munus and officium, had distinct meanings in the Code of Canon Law promulgated by Pope John Paul II in 1983.

+2025 conclave

+Erdő gained significant support and was the favored choice of conservative politicians and networks.
+He was generally considered to be predominantly supported by conservative commentators and theological traditionalists in the United States, Hungarian Prime Minister Viktor Orban and additionally enjoyed positive relations with the Orthodox churches and the Russian government.